joris/azure-sign-tool-electron-forge-plugin/README.md

 ## Contribution

-If anyone would like to add `msi` signing support, feel free to submit a PR :)
+Feel free to submit a PR :)